– Physical Education and Nutrition Education Working Together

 One HCHS set is for grades K–2, the other for grades 3–5.
 Both can be ordered with companion books tailored to a specific grade.
 Both also include activities for teachers and students that introduce and reinforce healthy messages.

 Healthy Classrooms, Healthy Schools touches on all areas defined by the Centers for Disease Control as part of a Coordinated School Health program.
-To view the Michigan GLCEs covered by each of the HCHS activities, select a grade-level chart below:

 The book sets that make up Health Through Literacy include five to six books, age-appropriate for each grade K–5, with nutrition or physical activity themes.

 Studies have indicated that classroom physical activity breaks improve on-task behaviors in students, thereby increasing the learning experience of the child.
-Teachers can use Fit Bits to offer students a physical activity break lasting 7–10 minutes while simultaneously teaching nutrition concepts in the classroom.
-Fit Bits also promote the character traits identified by the Michigan Partnership for Character Education.
+Teachers can use FitBits™ to offer students a physical activity break lasting 7–10 minutes while simultaneously teaching nutrition concepts in the classroom.

-Each book also includes a CD with music to play during the physical activity component, if desired, and animations that demonstrate many of the activities.
-More information about Fit Bits can be found at www.epec4kids.com
+Each book also includes a CD with music to play during the physical activity component, if desired.
+View more detailed information about FitBits™

-In the whole-school approach of PE-Nut, physical education (PE) and nutrition education (NE) work together to create healthy student behavior change.
+In the whole-school approach of PE-Nut, physical education (PE) and nutrition education work together to create healthy student behavior change.
 In physical education class, students not only learn why it is important to be physically active, but also the skills to do so.
 Nutrition education is also infused into the PE instruction.

-EPEC is an easy-to-use, award-winning physical education curriculum aligned with the national (NASPE) standards.
+The Exemplary Physical Education Curriculum (EPEC) is an easy-to-use, award-winning physical education curriculum aligned with the national standards.
 EPEC teaches students the knowledge and skills and fosters the competence and confidence they need to enjoy physical activity for a lifetime.

 Being a true curriculum, EPEC includes: